bakerface/ll/README.md

 # Ladder Logic Compiler

-This node.js package provides methods for compiling and executing ladder logic programs.
+This node.js package provides methods for compiling and decompiling ladder logic programs.

 ## Table of Contents